 The Prediction will be trained again every two weeks and updated alongside the Prediction Quality metric to keep your predictions updated on the most recent user behavior patterns.
 The last time this retraining occurred will be displayed on the Predictions list page as well as on your Prediction’s analytics page.

-This analysis displays any user attributes or behaviors that are correlated with user churn in the historical Prediction Audience.
-The tables are split into left and right for more and less likely to churn, respectively.
-For each row, the ratio by which the users with the behavior or attribute in the left column are more or less likely to churn is displayed in the right column.
-This number is the ratio of churn likelihood of users with this behavior or attribute divided by the likelihood to churn off the entire Prediction Audience.
+The tables are split into left and right for more and less likely to perform the event, respectively.
+For each row, the ratio by which the users with the behavior or attribute in the left column are more or less likely to perform the event is displayed in the right column.
+This number is the ratio of Likelihood Scores of users with this behavior or attribute divided by the likelihood to perform the event off the entire Prediction Audience.

-This table is updated only when the Prediction retrains and not when user Churn Risk Scores are updated.
+This table is updated only when the Prediction retrains and not when user Likelihood Scores are updated.

 Correlation data for Preview Predictions will be partially hidden.
 A purchase is required to reveal this information.
 Contact your account manager for more information.